SKIN CANCER TREATMENTS

 Further information can be downloaded here in this Sentinel Lymph Node Biopsy guide

 A lymph node dissection is a surgical procedure to remove all the lymph nodes within a particular basin, usually for the treatment of cancer.
 An axillary or inguinal block dissection involves the clearance of all the lymph nodes in the axilla/armpit or the groin respectively.
-It is done either when a sentinel lymph node biopsy result is positive or when there is a proven positive lymph node for cancer found in the lymph node basin.
+It is done when there is a proven positive lymph node for cancer found in the lymph node basin.

 What are the side effects and complications of a block dissection ?